Grand Rapids Lions Club Projects

 Children’s Christmas Shopping

 In cooperation with Meijer in Cascade, the Grand Rapids Lions help disadvantaged youngsters do some Christmas shopping for their family.
 Each participating child is given a budgeted amount of spending money and are assisted by a Lion as they shop.
 Santa attends this event and spreads some cheer while Lions help the kids wrap their loving purchases.
 Breakfast is also provided and the Christmas spirit touches all.

 Drive For Vision – Annual Golf Outing

-Drive for Vision is an annual charity golf outing, now entering it’s 31st year!
+Drive for Vision is an annual charity golf outing.
 It is a collaboration between the Grand Rapids Lions Club and Grand Rapids Ophthalmology.
 Funds raised from this event provide needed vision care in our community.